nbeaver/what-not-to-do-in-a-scientific-paper/what-I-will-not-do.rst

   I will not draw conclusions based on supporting material or directly refer to it in the body of the paper.
   Instead, I will only discuss the implications of the supporting material in the supporting material.
-  I will do this even when the journal's rules are draconian and inflexible, because the integrity and verifiability of the scientific literature is worth it.
+  I will do this even when the journal's rules are draconian and inflexible, because the verifiability of the scientific literature is worth it.
+  Regardless of quality or importance, scientific data are unique and non-fungible, and a paper lacking a crucial figure may become work permanently lost to the scientific record.

 .. _conclude the data obey a power law: http://vserver1.cscs.lsa.umich.edu/~crshalizi/notebooks/power-laws.html
 .. _weasel: http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/
 .. _words: http://en.wikipedia.org/wiki/Weasel_words
+.. _make their citation counts higher: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3673599/